 Formula 1, however, develops just as quickly.
 The competition between the teams means that everyone is trying to get the edge over one another.
 This means that every single part of the car is being researched and developed for maximum performance and efficiency.

-The performance race in Formula 1 will always be there, and there will always be teams looking to go faster and faster.
+The development race in Formula 1 will always be there, and there will always be teams looking to go faster and faster.
 This is why Formula 1 has produced the fastest cars in the world.
 With most of the technology used in Formula E adhering to very strict specifications, there is a lack of a development race to push things to the limit.

-If Formula E were ever to be faster than Formula 1, it would need to adjust its rules in order to allow teams more freedom to develop faster cars.
+If Formula E were ever to be faster than Formula 1, the sport would need to adjust the rules in order to allow teams more freedom to develop faster cars.
 Without these limitations, the cars could easily become faster.

-Formula 1 cars are not only much faster than those of Formula E, but they also have decades of research and development behind them.
+F1 cars are not only much faster than those of Formula E, but they also have decades of research and development behind them.
 The rules limit the performance levels of Formula E cars due to the fact that they do not need to race on long tracks.
-Without those rules, there could be a chance that Formula E would be faster than Formula 1.
+Without those rules, Formula E could be faster than F1.